satwikkansal/wtfpython/README.md

 6 : x in global
 ```

-But `x` was never defined ourtside the scope of for loop...
+But `x` was never defined outside the scope of for loop...

 2\.
 ```py